Last Reviewed: 19.11.2025

 So what’s changing and when?

-The Employment Rights Bill will introduce significant changes to support working families.
+The Employment Rights Bill will introduce significant changes to support working families, as follows:

-- Protection from other types of dismissal (not just redundancy) for pregnant women and those on, or returning from maternity leave: The Bill includes little information on this right.
+- Protection from other types of dismissal (not just redundancy) for pregnant women and those on, or returning from, maternity leave or potentially from other types of family leave: The Bill includes little information on this right.
 However, the Government consultation, which closes on 15 January 2026, seeks views on issues such as:

 - what the specific circumstances for being able to dismiss a pregnant woman or new mother fairly should be;